Matthew Rolston: Fine art

 Rolston has created four photographic fine art projects that have led to a series of publications and exhibitions:

-Talking Heads: The Vent Haven Portraits consists of monumentally scaled color portraits of ventriloquial figures housed in the Vent Haven Museum in Fort Mitchell, Kentucky.
+Talking Heads: The Vent Haven Portraits consists of monumentally scaled color portraits of a collection of ventriloquial figures housed at the Vent Haven Museum in Fort Mitchell, Kentucky.
 This was Rolston's first self-assigned photographic series and debuted at Diane Rosenstein Fine Art in Los Angeles.
 It has since travelled to venues in Miami and Berlin, among others.
 Rolston's third published monograph accompanied the exhibition.

-Hollywood Royale: Out of the School of Los Angeles - which includes Rolston's fourth monograph, as well as a travelling exhibition - is a retrospective of his editorial portraits from 1977 to 1993.
+Hollywood Royale: Out of the School of Los Angeles – which includes Rolston's fourth monograph, as well as a travelling exhibition – is a retrospective of his editorial portraits from 1977 to 1993.
 Edited by long-time Los Angeles–based gallerist and curator David Fahey, this series presents an array of portraits that capture the 1980s and its myriad talents.
 From Michael Jackson and Madonna, to Prince, George Michael and Cyndi Lauper, the selection of images reflects the era.

 Art People: The Pageant Portraits is a series of emotionally-intimate portraits of participants in “Pageant of the Masters", a tableaux vivants entertainment that is part of an annual arts festival held in Laguna Beach, California.
 The project features dramatically scaled color prints; one installation alone is over thirty feet wide.
 Ralph Pucci International first exhibited this series in its Los Angeles gallery in 2017, and this work became Rolston's first solo institutional exhibition on the West Coast when it opened Summer 2021 at Laguna Art Museum.

-Vanitas: The Palermo Portraits, as yet unpublished, is another dramatically scaled color portrait series, this depicting Christian mummies housed in the Capuchin Catacombs of Sicily.
-The project is, according to Rolston "a meditation on mortality"; it represents the artist's continuing evolution as a photographer and is an attempt to elevate his portraiture to a conceptual level.
+Vanitas: The Palermo Portraits is another dramatically scaled color portrait series, this depicting Christian mummies housed in the Capuchin Catacombs of Sicily.
+The project is, according to Rolston "a meditation on mortality", and represents the artist's continuing evolution as a photographer – an attempt to confront existential questions through portraiture.